September 27, 2017

 3. Two-thirds of Twitter users feel it’s worth watching videos tweeted by brands.

 4. 88% more time is spent on a site with video.

 5. 72% of businesses say video has improved their conversion rate.

-6. 82% of marketers confirmed positive impact from using video.
+6. 82% of marketers confirmed a positive impact from using video.

 Video is a super dense way of communicating.
 Our brains are wired to the full suite of communication—body language, eye contact, tone of voice, etc.—and video supplies all of it quicker and better than copy.